Encounter Codes for Primary Care Nurses

 If you work alongside Primary Care Nurses, this page is for you.
 The Primary Care Circle includes clinic leads, physicians, nurse practitioners, medical office assistants, and others who play a role in supporting encounter coding.

-Here, you’ll find the information and tools you need to understand the changes, stay aligned as a team, and ensure nurses feel supported in applying the new codes.
+Here, you’ll find the information and tools you need to understand the codes, stay aligned as a team, and ensure nurses feel supported.

 Webinar Recording